DOS boot sector (either on the partition itself or in the diskette boot sector)

 Bug in Windows 98 IO.SYS section).

-All other reads (the filesystem access, including "COMMAND.COM
+All other reads (the filesystem access, including "COMMAND.COM") are

 performed depending on the partition type: